DARK-CREATER/comp382-Assignment1/README.txt

 ---

 ## Files in this repo
-- **Assignment1_Presentation.pptx** – main slides with all explanations, diagrams, and proof.
+- **Presentation (Animation).pptx** – main slides with all explanations, diagrams, and proof.
+Viewable through powerpoint, with working animations.
+- **Presentation (No Animations).pdf - main slides with all explanations, diagrams, and proof.
+PDF version, so animations no longer work.
 - **Assignment1_NFA.py** – Python script that compares the original and redesigned NFAs.
 - **original_nfa.dot** / **redesigned_nfa.dot** – Graphviz files describing both automata.
 - **README.txt** – this file.